Critical local moment fluctuations and enhanced pairing correlations in a cluster Anderson model: Introduction

+Heavy-fermion metals are highly tunable and provide a prototype setting to explore strong correlation physics in general \cite{LeeNagaosaWen, Si2016,Takabayashi2009}.
+In heavy-fermion systems, unconventional superconductivity often develops near their quantum critical points (QCPs) \cite{SiSteglich_Science2010,Lohneysen_RMP2007}.
+Detailed theoretical and experimental studies have provided evidence for different classes of QCP.
+One class follows the Landau theory, in which criticality is dictated by the fluctuations of an order parameter \cite{Hertz, Millis, Moriya}.
 Another class of QCP goes beyond the Landau framework, in that it involves new critical modes besides order-parameter fluctuations.
-The additional critical modes describe a critical destruction of the Kondo entanglement between the localized magnetic moments and conduction electrons \cite{Si-2001, Coleman-2001}.
-An important example of a Kondo-destruction QCP occurs in CeRhIn$_5$, which has the highest $T_{c}$ among all the Ce-based heavy-fermion superconductors \cite{Park_Nature2006,Park_2008,Qimiao_JPSJ_1, Qimiao_JPSJ_2} and is generally believed to have a $d_{x^{2}-y^{2}}$ superconducting gap symmetry.
-A sudden change of the Fermi-surface topology at the antiferromagnetic QCP in CeRhIn$_5$, accompanied by a diverging tendency of the carrier effective mass \cite{Shishido.2005}, defy explanation within the spin-density-wave scenario for quantum criticality.
-Instead, these properties provide evidence supporting the Kondo-destruction picture.
+The additional critical modes describe a critical destruction of the Kondo entanglement between the localized magnetic moments and conduction electrons \cite{Si-2001, Coleman-2001}, which is a form of electronic localization-delocalization instability.
+As such, studies of superconducting pairing driven by Kondo-destruction quantum criticality elucidate unconventional superconductivity not only in heavy-fermion metals but also in a broad range of other correlated electron systems.

+An important example of a Kondo-destruction QCP occurs in CeRhIn$_5$, which has the highest $T_{c}$ among all the Ce-based heavy-fermion superconductors \cite{Park_Nature2006,Park_2008,Qimiao_JPSJ_1, Qimiao_JPSJ_2} and is generally believed to have a $d_{x^{2}-y^{2}}$ pairing symmetry.
+A sudden change of the Fermi-surface size across the antiferromagnetic QCP in CeRhIn$_5$, accompanied by a diverging tendency of the carrier effective mass \cite{Shishido.2005}, defy explanation within the Landau-based (spin-density-wave) scenario but instead provide evidence supporting the Kondo-destruction picture.